 How to plan your trip to Wadi Rum and what to do

 Wadi Rum may be best known for its connection with British officer T.E.
 Lawrence, who based his operations here during the Arab Revolt of 1916 – 18.
-In the 1980s one of the impressive rock formations in Wadi Rum was named “The Seven Pillars of Wisdom” in reference to Lawrence’s memoir of the same name, penned in the aftermath of the war.
+In the 1980s one of the impressive rock formations in Wadi Rum was named “The Seven Pillars of Wisdom” about Lawrence’s memoir of the same name, penned in the aftermath of the war.

-The exploits of Lawrence have become part of local folklore, and some popular tourist sites are named after him.
+The exploits of Lawrence have become part of local folklore, and some famous tourist sites are named after him.
 The government of Jordan declared Wadi Rum a protected area in 1998.
-Here the landscapes are amazing, sheer cliffs, rock arches, ancient inscriptions and drawings, limitless sand, quiet cool canyons, breath-taking views and the blood red of approaching night.
+Here the landscapes are amazing, sheer cliffs, rock arches, ancient inscriptions and drawings, limitless sand, quiet cool canyons, breath-taking views and the blood-red of approaching night.
 So any tour of Rum must capture some of this magic to be worthwhile.

 Exploring the area and camping in this mountainous desert, under thousands of bright stars, is an unforgettable experience.
 There are many ways to stay overnight in Wadi Rum, with a different range of Beduin campsites offering day trip, breakfast and dinner.

-You can choose from “wild campsites“, with minimum facilities, where you can take your own tent, campsites with all facilities to luxury Bedouin style campsites.
+You can choose from “wild campsites“, with minimum facilities, where you can take your tent, campsites with all facilities to luxury Bedouin-style campsites.
 Most of these sites are outside the protected area around the village of Disah.

 There are also some Beduin campsites in Rum Village with showers, toilets, and restaurants nearby and it is possible to stay in a genuine Bedouin tent in the desert.
-The wadi rum visitor center is located 10 km before the Rum Village, opposite the Seven Pillars of Wisdom, the mountain named after Lawrence of Arabia’s book, to provide the main gateway to the protected area and has all the facilities, information and services including reception areas, interpretation halls, restaurants and craft shops.
-Here you have to pay 5 JD for the protected area ticket and you can also arrange your trip.
+The Wadi Rum visitor centre is located 10 km before the Rum Village, opposite the Seven Pillars of Wisdom – the mountain named after Lawrence of Arabia’s book.
+It has all the facilities, information and services including reception areas, interpretation halls, restaurants and craft shops.
+Here you have to pay 5 JD for the protected area ticket, and you can also arrange your trip.

-There are different trip options, it depends on the time you’d like to spend in the desert.
-I suggest you stretch your desert safari to full day but if your time is not a lot, you can choose a 3 / 4 hours trip.
+There are different trip options, and it depends on the time you’d like to spend in the desert.
+I suggest you stretch your desert safari to a full day, but if your time is not a lot, you can choose a 3 / 4 hours trip.
 You’ll also have the chance to split your trip with a couple of hours riding a camel before going by Jeep.

-I slept 2 night in a Bedouin Camp choosing the full day trip, starting around 8.30 am until the sunset.
-With a 4×4 open vehicle, I visited the most interesting spots throughout this amazing place.
+We slept 2 night in a Bedouin Camp choosing the full day trip, starting around 8.30 am until the sunset.
+With a 4×4 open vehicle, we visited the most exciting spots throughout this fantastic place.

-First of all Lawrence’s spring, where Lawrence of Arabia reputedly washed during the Arab Revolt, then Khazali canyon, a narrow fissure in the mountainside, containing many rock inscriptions, third stop the amazing Sand dunes a large area of sand dunes piled up against the mountains.
-It was so fun to climb to the top sure harder than what I expected because the dune was steep and the sand so soft, but once got the crest the scenery is spectacular.
+First of all Lawrence’s spring, where Lawrence of Arabia reputedly washed during the Arab Revolt; then Khazali canyon, a narrow fissure in the mountainside, containing many rock inscriptions.
+The third stop was the fantastic dunes a large area of dunes piled up against the mountains.
+It was so fun to climb to the top sure harder than what we expected because the dune was steep and the sand so soft, but once got the crest the scenery is spectacular.

-After walking through the Abu Khashaba, a quite deep canyon between high mountains, I had my lunch lied on the sand under a nice warm sun.
-The next stop was the funny Mushroom shape Rock, then an amazing viewpoint over a sand dune overlooking the desert and finally the Siq Um Tawaqi, a short canyon containing a carving of the head of T. E. Lawrence.
+After walking through the Abu Khashaba, a quite deep canyon between high mountains, I had my lunch lied on the sand under a lovely warm sun.
+The next stop was the funny Mushroom shape Rock, then a fantastic viewpoint over a dune overlooking the desert and finally the Siq Um Tawaqi, a short canyon containing a carving of the head of T. E. Lawrence.

-Before going back to the campsite I completed my visit climbed up a rock enjoying a fantastic view of the setting sun moving behind the desert mountains.
+Before going back to the campsite, we completed our visit climbed up a rock enjoying a fantastic view of the setting sun moving behind the desert mountains.

-From Petra, the minibus leaves early in the morning from Wadi Musa bus station (better asking your hotel) and the taxi should costs around 40 JD, from Aqaba the taxi is around 30 JD and there are more minibus rides starting close to the Police station.
+From Petra, the minibus leaves early in the morning from Wadi Musa bus station (better asking your hotel) and the taxi should costs around 40 JD, from Aqaba the taxi is around 30 JD, and more minibus rides are starting close to the Police station.